 Benefits of sequestration

-• Debts are normally written off at the end
+• Your debts are written off at the end of your bankruptcy.
+Your bankruptcy normally ends after 12 months

 Risks of sequestration

-• You may have to sell assets like a home or car
+• You may have to sell your assets (items of value).
+This includes things like your home or car

-• You may have make monthly payments for four years
+• You may have to pay monthly amounts to the trustee.
+This can last for four years

-• Bankruptcy is on the public Register of Insolvencies for at least five years.
-Sometimes longer
+• Your bankruptcy will show on the public Register of Insolvencies.
+It will stay there for at least five years

 Speech bubbles